-- Ensure the person with the direct concern has factually recorded their concerns in writing and on the same day on the Trust's SG1 form which is timed, dated and signed, including job role, and ensure that this is recorded on the Safeguarding Log within 48 hours of becoming aware. - Maintain an accurate chronology of all discussions held and actions taken - Inform the Strategic Lead for Safeguarding (unless they are implicated) - Attend multi-agency meetings to discuss the case if requested - Liaise with the statutory agencies with regards to report writing, offering support and services where relevant - Co-operate with any Social Service or police investigation.
+- Ensure the person with the direct concern has factually recorded their concerns in writing and on the same day on the Trust's SG1 form which is timed, dated and signed, including job role, and ensure that this is recorded on the Safeguarding Log within 48 hours of becoming aware. - Maintain an accurate chronology of all discussions held and actions taken - Inform the Strategic Lead for Safeguarding (or the CEO if the Strategic Lead is implicated) - Attend multi-agency meetings to discuss the case if requested - Liaise with the statutory agencies with regards to report writing, offering support and services where relevant - Co-operate with any Social Service or police investigation.